nitthilan/starter-academic/content/ai_resource.md

 ##### Current Task List
 - Modify NSVF - embedding and voxel culling
-- Modify NeRF - to support SDF experiments
+- Modify NeRF - to support SDF experiments, add support of embedding for individual shape using DeepSDF idea

 ##### List of ideas:
 - SDF helps in physics based simulations i.e. they help in contact detection between objects and hence in object object touching etc - so may help in hair, cloth simulations